How To Hang A Wreath (safely!)

 AND the velcro style (below) 3m tape was definitely more secure than the clear “tape” style photo’d above. (here it is from behind)

 I saw these other styled adhesive hooks when I was getting the links for what I used above.
-They look they might work well too!
+They look like they might work well too!
 I will have to try them next time.

 And here it is on the door…

 Want to see updates on what we have planned besides this new front door??
 If you missed it, I shared all about it in this post.
-Paint colors, house mock-ups, and more so go check it out!
+Paint colors, house mock-ups, and more, so go check it out!

 You might have noticed my husband finished the trim around the door since my last post about the door.

-(here is the link to the door)
+(Here is the link to the door)

 I’ve still got to do some caulking…and then paint!!
 Can’t wait!